 APPRENTICES & STUDENTS

-My name is Jonas Reuhs and I’m studying Business Informatics at the DHBW Ravensburg (Baden-Wuerttemberg Cooperative State University) as part of a degree apprenticeship with CHG-MERIDIAN.
+My name is Jonas Reuhs and I have studied Business Informatics at the DHBW Ravensburg (Baden-Wuerttemberg Cooperative State University) as part of a degree apprenticeship with CHG-MERIDIAN.
 In my spare time I enjoy sports and I’m a member of a handball club.
 After qualifying as a finance assistant at a bank I decided to embark on a degree course.
 But since I also wanted to gain more practical experience while I was studying, it made sense to consider a degree apprenticeship with CHG-MERIDIAN.

 STUDYING BUSINESS INFORMATICS AT THE DHBW RAVENSBURG

 After completing my apprenticeship with the bank, my plan was to expand my basic understanding of business economics while adding an additional focus on IT.
 I quickly realized that I wanted to do a degree apprenticeship in business informatics.
 The exciting aspect of this course is its combination of two different subject areas.
 On the one hand there is corporate IT, and on the other there are the commercial topics.
 The degree course at the DHBW can be divided into three sections.
 Lectures on business subjects, such as accounting and economics, make up a large part of the teaching module.
 Another large section is IT, with lectures on programming and operating systems, and the third large block is business informatics, which brings everything together.
 The switch between classroom and company every three months offered plenty of opportunity to put what you’ve learned into practice.